Thursday, 5 December 2019

 I saw libraries as treasure troves; the books on the shelves offered me escape, distraction, education and entertainment.
 They helped to fill some gaps in my life and gave me things I couldn’t get in the real world.
 They gave me far more information than I was getting at school or from the people in my life.

-I joined a very big local library when my family moved to London.
-Even though it was well stocked and I also had books from a big school library, it still wasn’t enough for my insatiable appetite for food for my mind and fuel for my imagination.
+I joined the huge local library when my family moved to London.
+Even though it was very well stocked and I also found many good books in the school library, this still wasn’t enough to feed my insatiable appetite for food for my mind and fuel for my imagination.

 One of the librarians in this one told me that I could go down into the storage area and borrow whatever books I liked.
-I am still wondering why they gave me this privilege and whether unseen influences were at work.
+I am still wondering why they gave me this privilege and if unseen influences were at work.

 Educating myself from library books